10 Things to Get Rid of in Your Bathroom Right Now

 Your dirty laundry

 The bathroom may seem like a convenient place to store your dirty laundry—before you get in the shower you can just toss your dirty clothes right into the hamper—but it should really be kept in your bedroom or closet.
 If you’re tight on space, try switching up the shape of your laundry basket.
 Try low-to-the-ground ones on the floor of your closet or tall skinny ones to tuck in next to your dresser.
-Avoid these other laundry mistakes you didn’t know you were making.
+Follow this helpful guide to make sure you know how to do laundry the right way.

 Look through your cabinets and drawers for products that have a short shelf life.
 Common items include sunscreen, medicine, nail polish, lipstick, and makeup (especially eye makeup).
 Also, make sure to replace items that collect germs and get worn out easily such as loofahs and your toothbrush.
 Watch out for some of these ways you might be cleaning your bathroom wrong.